Louismac/dorothy/Reference.md

 ## Transform Functions

-Transforms apply to all subsequent drawing until reset or popped.
+Transforms apply to all subsequent drawing within a given block.

 ### with dot.transform():